 Welcome to the University of Delaware’s Center for Political Communication, a place where academic research fosters public engagement and relevant political issues top the agenda.

 So much has evolved since the 2008 election when UD alumni dominated the national political landscape.
 Without question, the contentious 2016 election launched a new era of political communication.
 Understanding the underlying issues fueling this change is at the core of the Center for Political Communication’s mission.
-From the impact of political discourse to the impact of social issues, the CPC strives to bring understanding through research and public engagement.
-Whether it is a late-night talk show monologue, or a grass roots effort to galvanize support for science, the CPC and its affiliated faculty stand firmly at the epicenter of politics, examining the intersection of communication methods and influence.
+Through research and public engagement, the CPC examines the effect of political discourse, social issues, technology, and policy on political communication.
+Whether it is a late-night talk show monologue, or a grassroots effort to galvanize support for science, the CPC and its affiliated faculty stand firmly at the epicenter of politics, examining the intersection of communication methods and influence.

 The CPC remains poised to tackle the difficult topics, connect with our students and with our community.